 4. The EEC performs ACR launching procedure (as described in clause 8.8.3.4) to the S-EES with the ACR action indicating ACR initiation and the corresponding ACR initiation data (along with the details of the CAS and with the need to notify the EAS).
 The S-EES authorises the request from the EEC.
 The S-EES decides to execute ACR based on the information received from the EEC and/or EAS profile.
 The S-EES may apply the AF traffic influence with the N6 routing information of the CAS in the 3GPP Core Network (if applicable) and sends the ACR management notification for the "ACT start" event to the S-EAS, as described in clause 8.6.3, to initiate ACT between the S-EAS and the CAS.
+Based on the received CAS information, the S-EES informs the CAS with the S-EES endpoint information by selected EES declaration request as described in clause 8.8.3.10.
 If the EEC has not subscribed to receive ACR information notifications for ACR complete events from the S-EES, the EEC subscribes for the notifications as described in clause 8.8.3.5.2.

 5. The S-EAS transfers the application context to the CAS at implementation specific time.
 This process is out of scope of the present specification.